nagasudhirpulla/taming_python/blog/skills/dataframe_chunks_processing.md

 If we desire to import dataframe from dbf file, we require simpledbf module.
 Install simpledbf using the command `pip install simpledbf`

+The file used in this example can be downloaded from [here](https://github.com/nagasudhirpulla/taming_python/raw/master/blog/skills/assets/data/marks.dbf)

 ### Example
 ```python
 # import pandas module